FATTY ACID DISORDER

 3. Medium-Chain Triglyceride oil (MCT)

-Medium-Chain Triglyceride oil (MCT oil) is often used as part of the food plan for people with CPT1A deficiency.
-This special oil has medium-chain These are the building blocks of fat.
+Medium Chain Triglycerides (MCT) are often used as part of the food plan for people with CPT1A deficiency.
+MCTs are available in MCT oil and in triheptanoin (DOJOLVI ®) – a medication made of MCTs.
+These supplements have medium chain These are the building blocks of fat.
 Fat from food is broken down by enzymes into fatty acids.
 These are changed by other enzymes and are used as energy or stored as body fat.
-Some types of fatty acids are: short-chain, medium-chain, long-chain, and very-long chain. that can be used for energy.
-A metabolic doctor or dietician can guide you in how to use this supplement.
-You will need to get a prescription from your doctor to get MCT oil.
+Some types of fatty acids are: short-chain, medium-chain, long-chain, and very-long chain. that can be used in small amounts for energy.
+Your metabolic doctor or dietician can tell you how to use these supplements.
+You will need to get a prescription from your doctor to get these MCTs supplements.

 4. Call your doctor at the start of any illness